RootKit-Org/Computer-Science-Certification-Roadmap/README.md

 # General Cyber Developer (GenCyber) Framework Requirements
 Welcome to RootKit's General Cyber Developer Framework!
 This framework displays everything you need to know in order to obtain our GenCyber certificate!
 The certificate is obtained after taking our GenCyber Exam!
-Our GenCyber certificate is a **_COMPLETE_** replacement for a Computer Science degree!
+Acquiring our GenCyber certificate is a **_COMPLETE_** alternative to receiving Computer Science degree!

 ## Table of Contents